Bowing Basement Walls Can Be Serious Structural Issue

 If you notice a horizontal crack running along one of your basement walls and the wall is starting to push inward at the crack, you have a bowing wall.
-When you see the crack, a number of thoughts might go through your head: What is causing this?
+When you see the crack, several thoughts might go through your head: What is causing this?
 Is it serious?
 What’s the best way to fix it?

-The short answers: Likely pressure pushing in from the soil; yes, it is serious; and, well, it depends on the situation and extent of the damage.
+The short answers: Pressure is likely pushing in from the soil; yes, it is serious; and, well, it depends on the situation and extent of the damage.
 But let’s look at each of those questions in more depth.

 bowed walls, North CarolinaWhat Causes Bowing Walls?

-Concrete and masonry foundations can fail over time and walls can begin to bow.
-While some walls can begin to fail due to poor design, in most cases bowing is caused by lateral pressure from outside soil or poor design.
-Walls can begin to bow because of compaction of the surrounding soil, pressures from freeze/thaw cycles or poor drainage surrounding the foundation walls.
+Concrete and masonry foundations can fail over time, and walls can begin to bow.
+While some walls can start to fail due to poor design, bowing is usually caused by lateral pressure from outside soil or poor design.
+Walls can begin to bow because of compaction of the surrounding soil, pressures from freeze/thaw cycles, or poor drainage surrounding the foundation walls.

-Oversaturated soil can put extreme pressure on foundation walls, so make sure that gutters and downspouts are draining correctly.
+Oversaturated soil can put extreme pressure on foundation walls, so ensure that gutters and downspouts are draining correctly.
 Make sure that water is draining off nearby sidewalks, patios, and driveways and not pooling along the foundation.

 Are Bowing Basement Walls Serious?